geatpy-dev/geatpy/README.md

     pip install <filename>.whl

-**Attention**: Geatpy requires numpy>=1.10.0 and matplotlib>=1.5.1, the installation program won't help you install them so that you have to install both of them by yourselves.
+**Attention**: Geatpy requires numpy>=1.10.0 and matplotlib>=1.5.1, the installation program will help you install them automatically.
+But if something wrong happened unfortunately, please install them by yourselves.

 ## Versions